umee-network/umee/x/leverage/README.md

 - The average (weighted by collateral value) collateral weights and liquidation thresholds of the borrower's collateral assets are collected.
 - The distances from average collateral weight to average liquidation threshold and 1 are compared.
 (For example when `CW = 0.6` and `LT = 0.7`, then liquidation threshold is `25%` of the way from `CW` to `1`.)
 - Then the borrower's liquidation threshold behaves the same as the average parameters (e.g. it will be `25%` of the way between `borrow limit` and `collateral value`).

+This formula ensures that the behavior of an account's liquidation threshold remains intuitive:
+It will always be somewhere between the user's borrow limit and the full value of their collateral, and it behaves like the average of the dominant collateral tokens on their account.

 #### Borrow APY